huynhtran1509/StreamHub-iOS-CommentStream-App/README.md

 =============

-This is a sample app that demonstrates how to use some of the services provided by StreamHub-iOS-SDK, a native client for Livefyre HTTP API.
+This is a sample app that demonstrates how to use some of the services provided by StreamHub-iOS-SDK [[1]], a native client for Livefyre HTTP API.
 It supports viewing a collection, streaming comments in real-time, nested replies, likes, flagging and deleting of comments, and image attachments.

 ## Getting Started

-If you haven't already, please install CocoaPods first [[1]].
+If you haven't already, please install CocoaPods first [[2]].
 You can do this simply by running `gem install cocoapods` and `pod setup`.
 Once installed, do the following (assuming you keep your projects in `~/dev` directory):